Praveensiva2004/Praveensiva2004/README.md

 ### Hi there, I'm Praveen! 👋

-I'm an enthusiastic Front-end developer from India, learning  full stack development.
+I'm an enthusiastic Front-end developer,and learning the full stack development.
 I enjoy creating practical solutions for real-world problems, constantly exploring new technologies to enhance my skills.

 ---